jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) for the purpose of enabling the chief executive of that department to issue entitlement cards; and (b) for the purpose of verifying the entitlement or eligibility of any cardholder to or for an entitlement card.
 (2) For the purpose of subsection (1)(a), on request, by notice, from the chief executive of the department for the time being responsible for the administration of the Social Security Act 1964, the Commissioner may, at any time, supply to any authorised officer of the department all or any of the following information that is held by the Department in relation to a WFF tax credit for the year commencing on 1 April 1990 or any subsequent year:
-  (a) The names and addresses of persons in receipt of that credit of tax; and (b) the tax file number of each person in receipt of that credit of tax; and (c) the number of children to which that credit of tax relates; and (d) whether that credit of tax is a full credit or a partial credit; and
+  (a) the names and addresses of persons in receipt of that credit of tax; and (b) the tax file number of each person in receipt of that credit of tax; and (c) the number of children to which that credit of tax relates; and (d) whether that credit of tax is a full credit or a partial credit; and